Let your soul stand cool and composed before a million universes. (Walt Whitman)

 Well, that is a good question and there are many potential answers; however, the simple truth is that I make art because it is a natural thing for me to do.
 To create pictures is to be involved in a strange, wonderful and mysterious activity that deepens the sense of mystery and fascination that I think we all experience in our lives.

 How do I use art as a form of expression?

 What’s my perspective?

 What do I want my art to communicate?

-When we begin to talk about seeing and perception, we know that what we see is only a part of the story, just the tip of the iceberg.
+In any discussion of seeing and perception, we know that what we see with our eyes is only a fragment of the whole story, the tip of the iceberg.
 We don’t merely see what is directly in front of us, we see in relation to ourselves, our past and our experiences.
-If my paintings have an uncertain quality then I may have made some progress because nothing in this world stays the same, nothing is fixed.
-For me, this is where the real magic and power of art resides, in the alchemy of materials, memory, awareness, experience and feeling.
+If my paintings have an ‘uncertain’ quality then I may have made progress because nothing in this world stays the same, nothing is fixed.
+The real magic and power of art resides, in the alchemy of materials, memory, awareness, experience and feeling.
 This is why painting is ultimately so rewarding and when you get it right…you just know.

 Why am I interested in Photography?